Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1.md

 Trans.-Funct (NS)

 Suppose that a relation R is both transitive and functional.
-This means that xRy and yRz imply that xRz.
-Now, for each of these individuals, a reasoner has to go through asking whether xRz, xRy and whether the relation between x and y or z is functional.
-It basically has to check for two roles at the same time, creating a complex role which is potentially undecidable.
+This creates a complex role, which known proofs show creates undecidability.

 Trans.-iFunct (NS)

 Suppose that a relation R is both transitive and inverse functional.
-This means that xRy and yRz imply that xRz.
-Now, for each of these individuals, a reasoner has to go through asking whether xRz, xRy and whether the relation between z and x or y is inverse functional.
-It basically has to check for two roles at the same time, creating a complex role which is potentially undecidable.
+This creates a complex role, which known proofs show creates undecidability.

 Asymm-Trans (NS)

 Suppose that a relation R is both transitive and inverse functional.
-This means that xRy imply that it is not the case that yRx.
+This creates a complex role, which known proofs show creates undecidability.

 Asymm-Symm (UNSAT) (done by JB)